AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - Amount must be a non-negative number (e.g., `5`, `14.20`).
 - Category and date are mandatory.
 - Description is optional; omit it entirely if not needed.
+- The date must be today or earlier; otherwise the app shows `Date cannot be in the future.` and rejects the command.
 - Categories (not case-sensitive) must be any one of the following (if not, an error message is presented to the user):
   - FOOD
   - STUDY